 Solicitors who desire to sell merchandise, insurance, stocks, bonds, and similar items are not permitted to solicit on the campus.
-This policy also applies to religious groups and other non-college sponsored businesses or organizations who wish to pass out information.
+Non-college sponsored organizations or religious groups may use the Free Speech area by first completing the application and receiving approval from the Director of Communications.
+No solicitation in the Free Speech area is allowed.
 Exceptions may be made on the sale of merchandise when NMJC serves as a site for events such as trade shows or craft fairs or by special permission from the Vice President for Student Services.
 Solicitation requests from all approved NMJC organizations must complete a fundraising form available from the Communications Department.
 All posters or flyers which promote an event must be approved by the Communications Department, located in the Administration Building.